 A reduced sense of smell is a common — but often overlooked — early symptom of Parkinson’s disease.
 Researchers think it’s due to nerve damage from the abnormal buildup of the protein alpha-synuclein (or α-synuclein) in parts of the brain that control the sense of smell.

 Parkinson’s damages the nerves that enable men to have an erection and provide feeling to the genitals.
 It also causes stiff or jerky movements, which can make the act of having sex uncomfortable.

-As a result, up to 80 percent of people with Parkinson’s disease lose the desire — or the ability — to have sex.
 Your doctor can help you find ways to work around sexual issues due to Parkinson’s disease.